AashitaK/bubbly/README.rst

 bubbly
 ******************************

 Bubbly is a package for plotting interactive and animated *bubble charts* using *Plotly*.
 The animated bubble charts can accommodate six variables in total viz.
-X-axis, Y-axis, time, dots, their size and their color in a compact and captivating way.
-The function ``bubbleplot`` is easy to use with plenty of customization and returns a ``figure`` object that is a dictionary in a suitable format for use with ``plotly``.
-Bubbly is especially suited for use in Jupyter notebooks and is designed to work with ``plotly``'s offline mode such as in Kaggle kernels.
+X-axis, Y-axis, Z-axis, time, bubbles, their size and their color in a compact and captivating way.
+Bubbly is easy to use with plenty of customization, especially suited for use in Jupyter notebooks and is designed to work with ``plotly``'s offline mode such as in Kaggle kernels.

 Dependencies
 ------------